dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 We have decided to not cover how to open and read directories, because the implementation will be similar to  the above cases, where we need to identify the mountpoint, call the filesystem driver equivalent of the vfs function called, and make it available to the caller.
 This means that most of its implementation will be a repetition of what has been done until now, but there are few extra things we need to be aware:

 * A directory is a container of files and/or other directories
-* There will be a function that will read through the items into a folder usually called `readdir` that will return the next item stored into the directory, and if it reach the end NULL will be reutrned.
+* There will be a function that will read through the items into a folder usually called `readdir` that will return the next item stored into the directory, and if it reach the end NULL will be returned.
 * There will be a need for a new data structure to store the information about the items stored within a directory that will be returned by the `readdir` (or similar) function.
 * There are some special "directories" that should be known to everyone: "." and ".."

 Initially let's concentrate with the basic function for directory handling: `opendir`, `readdir` and `closedir`, then when we get a grasp on them we can implement other more sophisticated functions.

 ### Conclusions And Suggestions

 In this chapter we outlined a naive VFS that abstracts access to different filesystems.
 The current feature-set is very basic, but it serves as a good starting point.
-From here you begin to think about more features like memory mapping files and permissions.
+From here we can begin to think about more features like memory mapping files and permissions.

 We haven't added any locks to protect our VFS data structures in order to keep the design simple.
 However in a real implementation this should be done.
 Implementing a file-cache/page-cache is also a useful feature to have, and can be a nice way to make use of all the extra physical memory we've had sitting around until now.